 Task Complexity

-For the observation of increasing RTs for both task 1 and task 2 (e.g. Tombu & Jolicœur, 2002, 2003), Wickens (1981) offers an explanation, arguing that tasks require resources for their performance, which are limited in their availability.
+For the observation of increasing RTs for both task 1 and task 2 (e.g., Tombu & Jolicœur, 2002, 2003), Wickens (1981) offers an explanation, arguing that tasks require resources for their performance, which are limited in their availability.
 When more resources are needed than are available the efficiency with which both tasks are shared decreases, and this will be more likely so with increased difficulty of either tasks.

 In line with this argument are observations from Sigman and Dehaene (2005), who tested participants in a dual-task experiment and found increased subject’s mean RTs in the more complex condition (two key presses as compared to one), as well as from Vaportzis and colleagues (2013), who found greater dual-task costs in their complex choice RT condition, in which they had manipulated the amount of stimuli being presented as well as the amount of choices participants could choose from for their response.
 The authors measured dual-task costs by means of RTs and error rates.

 Fischer et al. (2007) manipulated difficulty of task 2, in which participants had to judge numbers as smaller or larger than 5, by varying the numerical distance of target numbers, and interpreted their findings “as an overall effect of task 2 difficulty on RT1” (p.1694).
-The authors argue that a greater distance (i.e. 2 is farther away from 5 than 4) makes for low resource demands in task 2 processing and leads to faster responses in task 1, whereas increased resource demands in task 2 predict larger RT1.
+The authors argue that a greater distance (i.e., 2 is farther away from 5 than 4) makes for low resource demands in task 2 processing and leads to faster responses in task 1, whereas increased resource demands in task 2 predict larger RT1.

 The literature offers no consensus as to what ‘task difficulty’ and ‘task complexity’ specifically are.
 Important to note is that both terms are used interchangeably in the literature (Peng Liu, 2012).
 In a study by Tombu and Jolicœur, difficulty refers to different manipulations, like visual contrast or difficulty of stimulus-response mapping.
 Vaportzis and colleagues (2013) manipulated complexity by different amounts of presented stimuli and options to choose from, as did McDowd and Craik (1988), who defined the increase in complexity as “associated with a greater degree of choice” (p.276).
 In our study, we will follow the definition by McDowd & Craik (1988) and will therefore vary the number of options participants will need to choose from for their response.
 We will call this manipulation task complexity.
-It will be the second main purpose of the proposed study to test whether a high task complexity leads to prolonged RTs i.e., dual-task costs, and consequently larger priming effects, as compared to a low task complexity.
-(Kiefer et al., 2023)
+It will be the second main purpose of the proposed study to test whether a high task complexity leads to prolonged RTs i.e., dual-task costs as compared to a low task complexity.
+The addition of a trial-wise prime visibility rating might also add attentional demands (Kiefer, Harpaintner et al., 2023), which we expect to be even more enhanced by our complexity manipulation: a greater degree of choice might reduce attentional capacity even more.
+We will therefore also test whether a high task complexity leads to decreased priming effects as compared to a low task complexity.